npmcdn-to-unpkg-bot/AngelThump/README.md

 ## About

-An open source web framework for the Angelthump streaming platform.
-Uses feathersjs.com
+An open source web framework for the AngelThump streaming platform.
+The web framework is feathersjs and it is located at www.feathersjs.com

 ## Getting Started